Periods: Late Medieval and Early Modern

-Languages: French, English, Spanish, Latin, Italian
+Languages: French, Italian, Spanish, English, Latin, Ancient Greek, Sanskrit

-He received his B.A. in Comparative Literature from Princeton University and his Masters in French Literature from the École normale supérieure, writing theses on the reception of The Thousand and One Nights in 18th-century France and on magic and the theater in Shakespeare, Calderón, and Corneille.
-He is also proud to have worked as an assistant editor at Archipelago Books, a non-profit literary press devoted to literature in translation.
+Alexander received his B.A. in Comparative Literature summa cum laude from Princeton University and his Masters in “French Literature from the Renaissance to the Enlightenment” from the École normale supérieure in Paris as a scholarship recipient of their “sélection internationale.”
+Outside of the university, he has worked as an assistant editor at Archipelago Books, a not-for-profit literary press in Brooklyn devoted to literature in translation.